 Most companies have some form of plan, and an idea of how content marketing efforts fit into it, but most companies also don’t document and follow their strategies closely.
 More companies (33%) are unsure of how successful their returns on investments are than those that are (5%), with 15% not tracking ROI at all.

 Take advantage of actionable opportunities

-92% of companies target social media among their primary marketing tactics, yet only 32% rank it as effective.
+Research shows that 92% of companies target social media among their primary marketing tactics, yet only 32% rank it as effective.
 Other popular forms of marketing tactics that are widely used, yet rank pretty low in effectiveness, are offline promotion tactics (posters, billboards, fliers, etc.), and banner ads.
 Try taking advantage of engaging, actionable opportunities such as Webinars and eBooks.
 Both rank in the top 10 list of effective marketing tactics, yet are among the least often used.
-Utilizing an action-oriented approach creates a more personalized experience by making a customer feel they are included in the decision making process.
+Utilizing an action-oriented approach creates a more personalized experience by making a customer feel they are included in the decision-making process.

 Make content marketing a priority